john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 ## Pulling Upstream Changes
    > To update the local repository with the remote repository (i.e. bring repository is up to date):
+   > In other words, this is pulling from master your local machine (which may be behind).
    ```
    git pull origin master
    ```